comunica/Article-ISWC2018-Demo/content/demo.md

 ## Demonstration overview
 {:#demo}

-In this demonstation, we offer the possility for executing SPARQL queries over a federation of heterogeneous interfaces.
+In this demonstration, we offer the possibility for executing SPARQL queries over a federation of heterogeneous interfaces.
 This demonstration can be used directly within the browser, and is available on the [Comunica website](http://comunica.linkeddatafragments.org/){:.mandatory}.